How to Plant, Grow, and Care for Persimmon Trees

 If your soil doesn’t drain well, this weakens the tree and leaves it susceptible to diseases.

 If you prune the tree too much, or improperly, it gets stressed and won’t produce enough fruit.
-Similarly, if you don’t prune overcrowded fruits they may become malformed.
+Similarly, if you don’t prune overcrowded fruits, they may become malformed.

 Pests

 Persimmon borers are flat, metallic beetles that feed on the inside of branches and trunks.
-They implant larva inside the tree that eat their way out.
+They implant larvae inside the tree that eat their way out.
 Larva subsists in shallow holes in the trunk and leaves sawdust-like frass.
 To control them, remove damaged branches and areas where frass is present.
-Mechanically kill the larva by stabbing in the holes they’ve bored with a thin wire.
-Blacklight traps kill adults by drawing them out of the tree where they can be removed by hand.
-Apply pyrethrin sprays to bark in 10 to 14-day intervals.
-Do not spray in warm seasons as this may burn the tree.

 Webworms and hickory horned devils are hard to miss.
 The first of these caterpillars spin tight, dense webs around the branches and leaves of trees.
 They congregate in large masses, too.
 Hickory horned devils are spiny caterpillars that are green with black and red horns all over their bodies.
 Adult moths of both species are colored orange.
 The webworm moth has a slender frame, whereas the horned devil moth has a wide wingspan.
 The best control for both is Bacillus thuringiensis (Bt) spray.
-Spray the entire tree in the morning, and again in 7 to 10 days if the problem persists.
+Spray the entire tree in the morning, and again in seven to ten days if the problem persists.

 Just like humans, other mammals enjoy persimmons.
 To keep them out, consider planting where they won’t go, or tie mesh bags around ripening fruits.
 Give them something else to eat, or prune the tree so deer and ground-dwelling non-climbing animals can’t get them.
 A fruitful tree can stand to give a few to wildlife, especially when there’s enough for you.